Skip to main content

 Within the adult testes, xenoestrogens exert their effects through several parallel pathways.
 The Leydig cells, responsible for testosterone synthesis, are a primary target.
 The process of steroidogenesis is a multi-step conversion of cholesterol into testosterone, governed by enzymes such as StAR (Steroidogenic Acute Regulatory protein), P450scc (cytochrome P450 side-chain cleavage), and 3β-HSD (3β-hydroxysteroid dehydrogenase).

-Studies have demonstrated that various xenoestrogens can suppress the gene expression of these critical enzymes, thereby creating a bottleneck in the line.
+Studies have demonstrated that various xenoestrogens can suppress the gene expression of these critical enzymes, thereby creating a bottleneck in the testosterone production line.
 This is a direct, non-receptor-mediated form of toxicity that compromises the fundamental function of the Leydig cell.

 Simultaneously, the Sertoli cells, which form the blood-testis barrier and orchestrate spermatogenesis, are also vulnerable.
 Sertoli cell function is tightly regulated by both FSH and testosterone.
 These cells provide the structural support and nourishment required for germ cells to mature into fully functional spermatozoa.
 Xenoestrogens can interfere with this process in multiple ways: